SetoKibah/Desktop-Organizer/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal or command prompt and navigate to the repository directory.
+3. Add the path for your Downloads and Desktop directories at the top of the code.
-3. Run the script by executing the following command:
+4. Run the script by executing the following command:

    ```bash
    python main.py